Cranial deformation: practiced by the Incas, it is also a universal custom

 An ancient and universal practice

-The artificial deformation of newborn skulls is an ancient universal tradition.
-From Europe to the Americas, Africa, Asia, and Oceania, no region escaped skull shaping.
+The artificial deformation of newborns’ skulls is an ancient universal tradition.
+From Europe to the Americas, including Africa, Asia, and Oceania, no region was exempt from skull shaping.

-The earliest evidence of this practice dates back to around 45,000 BC in Iraq.
-However, researchers are still debating whether the skull fragments discovered show signs of deformation.
+The earliest evidence of this practice dates back to around 45,000 B.C. in Iraq.
+However, researchers continue to debate whether the skull fragments discovered show signs of deformation.

-On the American continent, this custom has accompanied the development of Andean communities since at least the6th millennium BC and has become a widespread practice.
-Out of a collection of 500 Peruvian skeletons preserved in Paris, only 60 show no signs of deformation.
-At many sites excavated in Mesoamerica, individuals with deformed skulls account for more than 90% of the cases observed.
-In Mexico, the oldest deformed skull discovered by archaeologists dates back to 8500-7000 BC.
+On the American continent, this custom has accompanied the development of Andean communities since at least the6th millennium B.C. and became a nearly universal practice.
+In a collection of 500 skeletons of Peruvian origin preserved in Paris, only 60 show no deformation.
+At many excavated sites in Mesoamerica, individuals with deformed skulls account for more than 90% of the cases observed.
+In Mexico, the oldest deformed skull discovered by archaeologists is estimated to date from 8500–7000 BCE.

-In South America, cranial deformation most likely developed on the Pacific coast around 3500-3000 BC.
+In South America, cranial deformations most likely developed on the Pacific coast around 3500–3000 BCE.

 National Museum of Archaeology, Anthropology, and History of Peru in Lima, Author provided

-Some societies made remarkable use of it.
+Some societies made remarkable use of this practice.
 The Chinchorro culture (c.
-7000 BC to c.
-1100 BC), established in the far north of Chile and southern Peru, practiced a very pronounced form of deformation from thethird millennium onwards.
-Several ethnic groups adopted these customs, the best known of which are the Paracas (600 BC-100 AD), Nazca (200 BC-600 AD) and Tiwanaku (c.
-700-c.
-1200 AD) cultures around Lake Titicaca.
+7000 BCE to c.
+1100 BCE), which flourished in the far north of Chile and southern Peru, practiced a very pronounced form of deformation beginning in thethird millennium.
+Several ethnic groups adopted these customs, the best known of which are the Paracas (600 BCE–100 CE), Nazca (200 BCE–600 CE), and Tiwanaku (c.
+700–c.
+1200 CE) cultures around Lake Titicaca.

-These practices remained alive in these regions when the Incas dominated much of the Cordillera from the mid-15th century onwards.
+These practices remained alive and well in these regions when the Incas came to dominate much of the Cordillera starting in the mid-15th century.
 A number of communities under their rule had long been in the habit of artificially deforming the occiput of infants, following the example of their conquerors.

-In 1557, the Italian philosopher Girolamo Cardano listed the regions where it was still practiced: Cuba, Mexico, Cumana (Venezuela), Porto Velho (Brazil), and Peru.
-In the 1550s, the clergyman Cieza de León mentioned that north of Cali, Colombia, there lived a people whose heads he described as long and broad, adding that in many regions children had deformed heads, which delighted their parents.
+In 1557, the Italian philosopher Girolamo Cardano listed the regions where these practices were still carried out: Cuba, Mexico, Cumana (Venezuela), Porto Velho (Brazil), and Peru.
+In the 1550s, the religious scholar Cieza de León mentioned that north of Cali, in Colombia, lived a people whose heads he described as long and broad, adding that in many regions children had deformed heads, which delighted their parents.

-The Spanish were greatly impressed by this custom, which seemed so strange to them.
-In fact, by the16th century, it was only practiced in exceptional and residual cases in a few regions of Northern Europe.
+The Spaniards were deeply impressed by this custom, which seemed so strange to them.
+Indeed, by the16th century, it was practiced only exceptionally and sporadically in a few regions of Northern Europe.

-The Spanish fought fiercely against this practice.
-They sensed rather than understood the religious dimension of the deformations.
-At theThird Council of Lima (1585), the religious authorities decided to ban cranial deformations more strictly and to punish them severely: 20 lashes if a person deformed their head.
-However, the practice continued for a long time.
+The Spaniards fought fiercely against this practice.
+They sensed, more than they understood, the religious dimension of these deformations.
+At theThird Council of Lima (1585), religious authorities decided to impose a stricter ban on cranial deformations and to punish them severely: 20 lashes if a person deformed their head.
+Yet the practice persisted for a long time.

 How did the Incas do it?

 Several techniques are used to reshape skulls.
-They are universal.
-A child's skull is very malleable, and this flexibility makes it possible to reshape it before its final form is established.
-The cranial vault is remarkably plastic and well suited to this type of manipulation.
-It is not until the age of six that definitive ossification occurs.
-The sutures of the cranial vault allow for a certain amount of mobility between the bones, and external compression forces, such as boards or straps, determine the growth of the sutures, which are directly affected by these forces.
+These techniques are universal.
+A child’s skull is highly malleable, and this flexibility makes it possible to reshape it before its final form is established.
+The cranial vault is remarkably malleable and well-suited to this type of manipulation.
+Full ossification does not occur until the age of six.
+The sutures of the cranial vault allow for some mobility between the bones, and external compressive forces—such as splints or strips—cause the sutures to widen as they are directly affected by these forces.

 Types of devices used by the Maya to deform the skull.

-The heads were deformed using several methods, with flattening affecting either the top of the skull or the sides.
-Three types of deformation devices were used: the cradle, in which deformation was achieved by applying pressure to the head of the newborn, who was laid down and immobilized in a wooden cradle; boards, in which the head was clamped between two pieces of wood placed on the forehead and the back of the neck, thus flattening the skull from front to back.
-This is known as "tabular" flattening; finally, there are ties or headbands, often called chuco, in which the skull is compressed from birth using a very tight bandage.
-This is the "annular or circular" type.
-The latter technique is most often described by the Spanish in what was once the Inca Empire.
+Heads were deformed using several methods, with the flattening affecting either the top of the skull or the sides.
+Three types of shaping devices were used: the cradle, in which the deformation was achieved by pressure exerted on the head of the newborn, who was laid down and immobilized in a wooden cradle; the wooden boards, where the head was clamped between two pieces of wood placed on the forehead and the back of the neck, thereby flattening the skull from front to back.
+This is the flattening known as the “tabular type”; finally, there are ties or headbands, often called chuco, where the skull is compressed from birth using a very tight bandage.
+This is the “annular or circular” type.
+This last technique is most often described by the Spanish in what was once the Inca Empire.

 Deforming skulls to bind the soul to the body